Restoring Messages on iPhone Without Backup

-You should immediately see a user-friendly interface with three modules attached on.
+You should immediately see a user-friendly interface with four modules attached on.
 Choose "iOS Data Backup & Restore" module to go on.

-On the next screen, click on iOS Data Backup tab.
+On the next screen, click on iOS Data Backup button.

 Step 2: Connect your iPhone to the computer

 Then, use a UAB cable to connect your phone to the computer, and when it's recognized, click Start button to get to the next window.